Chanel Miller, Sexual Assault Survivor, On The 'Immense Relief' Of Going Public

 "I spoke with conviction.
 I felt that it was working.
 I felt that it was everything I could have done.
 So I felt relief and pride and now thought the hardest parts were behind me, but they weren't," Miller recalls of that hearing.
 "When the sentence was announced, the immediate reaction I had was humiliation."

-She said had struggled to include her family and friends in the legal process up to that point.
-Since the moment she began learning what had happened to her that night — "every detail I found out on the news," she says — Miller remembers keeping many of her family and friends out of courtroom proceedings, hoping to "protect the people that I loved."
+She said she had struggled to include her family and friends in the legal process up to that point.
+Since the moment she began learning what had happened to her that night — "every detail I found out on the news," she says — Miller remembers keeping many of her family and friends out of that courtroom proceedings, hoping to "protect the people that I loved."

+It had even taken her some time to tell her parents about what happened.

+"It was almost like I cracked in half," she says of that conversation.
+"I just sort of bent over and was unable to speak.
+And at that point, my mom stood up and she just held me and we both cried.
+Because I don't think you can assign words to that initial experience.
+I think you need to feel it."

+To most in her life, though, she didn't talk about what was going on in court or even say where it was she was going when there was a hearing.

+"It was extremely difficult to conceal that this was going on in my life," she explains.
+"At the same time, I felt like it was necessary to protect myself, and I was also terrified of the investigators.
+I felt like I couldn't disclose or be open about what happened."

-But by the time the sentencing rolled around, she had relented and let them join her in the courtroom — but "as soon as the sentence was read," she says, "I remember thinking, 'Why did you allow them in?'
+By the time Turner's sentencing rolled around, Miller had relented and let some family and friends join her in the courtroom — but "as soon as the sentence was read," she says, "I remember thinking, 'Why did you allow them in?
 Now people are just going to get hurt again.
 You humiliated yourself in front of everyone you love.
-And this is why you should do things alone."
+And this is why you should do things alone.' "

-She was not just humiliated; she was also confused how a conviction backed by witnesses and material evidence could have ended like this.
+She was not just humiliated; she was also confused about how a conviction backed by witnesses and material evidence could have ended like this.

-"Had I not released my statement I would have gone home believing that my words were worth nothing.
-I would never have thought, 'Wow, that was such a courageous thing that I did,' or 'Wow, I'm an eloquent writer.'
+"Had I not released my statement, I would have gone home believing that my words were worth nothing.
+I would never have thought, 'Wow, that was such a courageous thing that I did' or 'Wow, I'm an eloquent writer.'
 I truly believed that I had failed," she tells NPR.

 Referring to Persky, she adds: "I don't understand how, if he is in such a high state of authority, he can overlook everything that I presented."

 Persky would ultimately feel the consequences of his lenient sentence.
-Last year voters in Santa Clara County, Calif., recalled him from the bench — the first judicial recall in the state since 1932.
-Earlier this month the former judge was fired from his briefly held job as a girls' tennis coach at a Bay Area high school, after his involvement in the Turner case became known to the school district.
+Last year, voters in Santa Clara County, Calif., recalled him from the bench — the first judicial recall in the state since 1932.
+This month, the former judge was fired from his briefly held job as a girls tennis coach at a Bay Area high school after his involvement in the Turner case became known to the school district.

 Just months after the controversial sentence, around the same time Turner was released from jail, California lawmakers passed legislation mandating tougher sentences for defendants convicted of sexually assaulting unconscious victims.

-"In court.
-It's almost like you become deaf to support.
+"In court, it's almost like you become deaf to support.
 Even if my family was continuing to say loving things in court, I felt like I was a criminal, like I was to blame, that I was being punished.
-Otherwise why would they — if I was good, why would they be treating me like this?" she says.
-"It took me a long time to figure out that no I deserve much better — and to teach myself self-compassion, and to listen to the voices that were supporting me."
+Otherwise, why would they — if I was good — why would they be treating me like this?" she says.
+"It took me a long time to figure out that, no, I deserve much better — and to teach myself self-compassion and to listen to the voices that were supporting me."